network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 This means the test might not saturate both directions at once.
 - Debuggability of the results becomes harder:
-During parallel measurement it is impossible to differentiate whether the measured latency happens in the uplink or the downlink direction.
+During parallel measurement it is impossible to differentiate whether the observed latency happens in the uplink or the downlink direction.
 - Consequently, the test should have an option for sequential testing.

 ### Reaching saturation